Polci language: Tones

-Polci is a three-tone language: Lo = à; Mid = a; Hi = á.
+Polci is a three-tone language: Low = à; Mid = a; High = á.

 Nouns

 Plurality

 Polci, being a South Bauchi West language, does not possess grammatical gender or nominal classes and as a rule, few nouns form a plural (morpho-lexical plural).
 The plural inside the NP (noun phrase) is expressed through the noun modifiers.
 There is no agreement between the verb and its arguments.
 However, plurality appears in the verb phrase in two places: (i) the formation of the imperatives (ii) a verbal derivation forming what has come to be called pluractionals.

 Pronouns

 Numbers

 Polci has a decimal numeral system.

 Syntax

 Conditionals

 Conditionals generally are assumed to share their structure with topics.
 However, in Chadic South Bauchi West languages, such as Polci, conditionals share their structure with focus, not topic.
 In Polci specifically, focused constituents and conditional clauses appear on the left periphery marked by the identifying copula /kɶn/ 'it is'. ].